 Months of entry

-The MA programme includes two compulsory modules that can be taken in the first or second semester; Research Methodology and Studying the Medieval.
-Research Methodology will develop your research skills, including the use of bibliographical and archival sources. ‘
+There are two compulsory modules that can be taken in the first or second semester, Research Methodology and Studying the Medieval.
+Research methods introduces students to the nuts and bolts of research, bibliographical and archival sources. ‘

 Qualification and course duration

 Course contact details

 - 01570 422351